oweb36/mws-docs/Characters/Washing Machines/Idendiby.md

 ## Identity

-Idendiby is a Samsung WW11DB9B84GD washing machine.
+Idendiby is a Samsung WW11DB9B84GD [washing machine](Washing%20Machines).
 His name is a play one the 11DB part and Identity (I am not good with names) and is pronounced as Identiby.

 He was born on August 7, 2024 as a Singaporean.
 He is your male that doesn't know what is identity except for his own name, species and age.
 If skin color is considered, he is gray.

+## Personality

+## Relations

 > Created in October 31, 2024.